4 Reasons Why I "Shouldn't" Have Reached Burnout As A Veterinarian

 IMG_0223

-I was in denial for a long time before I realized I was burned out, I think mostly because I believed I was doing everything “right”.
+And yet it still happened to me.
+That's why I was in denial for a long time before I realized I was burned out.
+I thought I was doing everything "right".

-Here are 4 Reasons Why I Shouldn’t Have Reached Burnout:
+Here are 4 Reasons Why I Thought I Was Being Proactive About Preventing Burnout:

 1. I took a year off in-between undergrad and vet school to make sure I still wanted to be a veterinarian.